henrikmidtiby/CDC/docs/source/tutorials_guides.rst

     OCDC 20190920_pumpkins_field_101_and_109-cropped.tif \
         crop_from_orthomosaic.tif \
-        crop_from_orthomosaic_annotated.tif \
+        crop_from_orthomosaic_annotated.tif

-This will take a little time but a progressbar will be shown.
+This will take a little time but a progress bar will be shown.

 The output is new georeferenced orthomosaic with the calculated color distances to the reference color as grayscale.
 Here is a small part of the orthomosaic shown, right below is the same area in the input orthomosaic.